| Package name | Weekly Downloads | Version | License | Updated |

 default: true

-in order to wrap field definitions with FieldWrapper
+Set to true in order to wrap field definitions with FieldWrapper.

 This is useful to allow return types such as Promises and functions.
 Needed for